Proven-Paradox/shaper-system/Handbook.md

 Damage: x1
 Effect: You may choose to use this ability as an Attack (in which case you use Physical Offense and target Physical Defense) or as a Spell (in which case you use Mental Offense and target Mental Defense).
 If this Ability hits the target, they are [Provoked](#provoke) by you for one Round.
-Scaling: You may increase the cost of this Ability by 6 MP to increase its damage multiplier by 1.
+Scaling: You may increase the cost of this Ability by 6 MP to increase its Damage Multiplier by 1.
 Description: You overwhelm a foes defenses using your own.
 This could reflect a shield bash, striking with armored limbs, overloading your mechanical armor's energy shields, or similar techniques.

 #### Doom